 - Connect with experts in the farming industry and the Wisconsin family farming community

-- Develop social, communication, and leadership abilities along the skills to be an effective learner at the college level
+- Develop social, communication, and leadership abilities related to agricultural operations

 - Obtain career advising and access to internships and employment information

 Where & How you learn

 - Face-to-face classroom instruction on the University of Wisconsin-Madison campus

 - Take courses full-time to earn your certificate in 16 weeks; option to return for a second-year certificate and more in-depth learning